kisashin/Cris/README.md

-SELECT TOP 3 NumeroSiniestro,
-       FechaMovimiento,
-       FechaMovimiento2,
-       DATEDIFF(DAY, FechaMovimiento, FechaMovimiento2) AS diferencia_dias
+SELECT OBJECT_NAME(object_id) AS objeto
-FROM historicomovimientos
+FROM sys.sql_modules
-WHERE Fechacontabilizacion IS NULL
-  AND Llavesiniestro IN (
-      SELECT Llavesiniestro FROM historico_inicial WHERE Aval = 1);
+WHERE definition LIKE '%FechaMovimiento2%'
+  AND (definition LIKE '%dateadd%' OR definition LIKE '%DATEADD%');